veerapallys/MyRoverServiceAPI/README.md

 ```
 ### Notes
  1. The API can be extended to save the images to any cloud storage as it is pluggable by implementing IMyRoverPhotosStorage.
 Currently it is saved locally.
-2. The data is cached in memory and can be extended to use distributed cache.
+2. The data is cached in memory for performance and can be extended to use distributed cache.
+Also, response caching is used.
 3. Polly Library has been used for retries and circuit breakers.
+4. Asynchronous programming is used for performance reasons.
-4. Serilog is used for logging currently but can be replaced with any logging framework that targets asp.net core 5.
+5. Serilog is used for logging currently but can be replaced with any logging framework that targets asp.net core 5.
-5. The project structure is organized into relevant folders.
+6. The project structure is organized into relevant folders.
 To keep it simple, they are kept in one project.
 These can be divided into multiple projects like one for Core (that calls NASA API) and another for API that exposes the endpoints.
-6. As there are simple validations, implemented on my own instead of adding one more dependency.
+7. As there are simple validations, implemented on my own instead of adding one more dependency.
 If there is more need,I think one can use the FluentValidation library.
+8. Global Exception handling is used for better presentation of messages.
+9. Filter is used to handle the date encoding issue in url path.
+10. Static Analysis is completed with Visual Studio built-in code analyzer.

 #### Next Coming up

- 1. unit tests, static analysis, performance tests
+ 1. unit tests, performance tests
  2. UI Application to display the images in a web browser
  3. Have the application run in a Docker container